Normal forms of random braids: Background

 \subsubsection{Classical Garside structure for the braid group}

-The monoid $B_n^+$ defined by the presentation \eqref{E:BraidMonoid} is a Garside monoid of spherical type whose quotient group is the braid group $B_n$ on $n$ strands.
-It is referred to as the \emph{classical Garside monoid} for $B_n$.
-The atoms of $B_n^+$ are the generators $\sigma_1,\ldots,\sigma_{n-1}$, and the Garside element $\Delta$ of $B_n^+$ is the so-called \emph{half-twist}, the positive braid in which any two strands cross exactly once.
-The simple braids are exactly those braids in which any two strands cross at most once.
-In particular, a simple braid is characterised by the permutation which it induces on the strands, whence the set $\Div(\Delta)$ is in bijection to the symmetric group $S_n$.
+The braid monoid $B_n^+$ defined by the presentation \eqref{E:BraidMonoid} is a Garside monoid of spherical type whose quotient group is the braid group $B_n$ on $n$ strands.
+It was in the context of the braid monoid that the left normal form was first used by Garside\cite{Garside} to solve the word and conjugacy problems in the braid group.
+The monoid $B_n^+$ is also referred to as the \emph{classical Garside monoid} for $B_n$.
+The atoms of $B_n^+$ are the generators $\s_1,\s_2,\ldots,\s_{n-1}$, and the Garside element $\Delta$ of $B_n^+$ is the so-called \emph{half-twist}, the positive braid in which any two strands cross exactly once.
+The simple braids are exactly those positive braids in which any two strands cross at most once.
+In particular, a simple braid is characterised by the permutation which it induces on the strands, whence the set $\Simples$ is in bijection to the symmetric group $S_n$.

-Given $x\in B_n^+$, we define the \emph{starting set} of $x$ as $S(x)=\{a\in \Atoms \mid a\preccurlyeq x\}$ and the \emph{finishing set} of $x$ as $F(x)=\{a\in \Atoms \mid x\succcurlyeq a\}$.
+Given $x\in B_n^+$, we define the \emph{starting set} of $x$ as $S(x)=\{a\in \Atoms : a\preccurlyeq x\}$ and the \emph{finishing set} of $x$ as $F(x)=\{a\in \Atoms : x\succcurlyeq a\}$.